 To download the most recent SPAN array file "ASXCLFEndOfDayRiskParameterFile.zip" please see this link.

-For more information on SPAN please see this link or alternatively please try the PC-SPAN Software Distribution Web Site.
+For more information on SPAN please see this link or to download the CME SPAN Software please try the see this link.

 The ASX 24 Operating Rules provide a List of Approved Securities that may be used for Initial and Variation Margin payments.
 Please see the ASX 24 Operating Rules or ask your clearer for more details.